 What is Cauliflower Fried Rice?

-I’m happy to say that I’m sceptical no longer.
+I'm happy to say that I'm skeptical no longer.
 I only wish I had tried it sooner.
-This “rice” is simply cauliflower that gets grated into rice – like kernals, then fried in the same way that you fry actual rice.
+This "rice" is simply cauliflower that gets grated into rice-like kernels, then fried in the same way that you fry actual rice.
 The taste and texture are surprisingly close to the real thing.

 When Should You Use Cauliflower Instead of Regular Rice

 Although I love regular fried rice, too. (check out Vegetable Fried Rice), using Cauliflower is a great way to get more veggies in.
-It’s also perfect for those who are avoiding grains for Paleo or Keto diets, neither of which anyone in my house is.
-However, we have family and friends who are, and it’s great to be able to accomodate everyone in this delicous way.
+It's also perfect for those who are avoiding grains for Paleo or Keto diets, neither of which anyone in my house is.
+However, we have family and friends who are, and it's great to be able to accommodate everyone in this delicious way.

 Is Cauliflower Rice Healthy?

 Cauliflower is, of course, very healthy.
-It’s not only low in calories, and high in fibre, it’s also high in Vitamin C, Vitamin K, and B vitamins.
-Additionally, cauliflower is a good source of minerals, such as calcium, magnesium, phosphorous, pottasium, folate and antioxidants.
+It's not only low in calories and high in fibre, it's also high in Vitamin C, Vitamin K, and B vitamins.
+Additionally, cauliflower is a good source of minerals, such as calcium, magnesium, phosphorus, potassium, folate, and antioxidants.

 Find out more about the health benefits of eating cauliflower here: Cauliflower Nutrition